-I’ve always been fascinated by doorways and what they have to say.
-They can tell us so much about a building’s place in history and the people who live inside.
+Doors can tell us so much about a building’s place in history and the people who lived inside.

 Throughout our sojourn in the Baltic States we hit the mother lode of intriguing portals.
 Some doors enticed us to enter with their shimmering glass panes and glimpses of life within.
 Others presented a fortress-like barrier to be breached only by invited guests.